What is the best camera for pet photography?

 In this instance, when purchasing our new Canon R6 bodies we couldn’t go past the Amazon price of $3490 each PLUS $180 cashback per body.

 When compared to local retailers there was an average price difference of around $700 per camera.
 You can buy alot of other camera equipment with that kind of difference!
+In fact, it would cover most professional pet photography studios insurance for you the year.

 Wherever you decide to purchase your Canon R5 / R6 from, we can guarantee you’re going to LOVE using it for pet photos!